jdoleary/Spellmasons/docs/TasksCurrent.md

 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too

 ## Stretch Content
+- Idea: "oh shit button": double the amount of mana you have this level but it reduces by half next level. " Break glass in case of emergency.
+Deal with the devil
+- Idea: Amplify spell: makes "multicast"
 - Add `cooldown` to spells rather than expense scaling
     - Add a spell that resets cooldowns
     - Add a curse that increases cooldowns